 This program was designed to hold high risk sexual offenders accountable for their actions and help them gain stability following their incarceration.
 A Circle consists of a Core Member (the offender), five to seven professionally trained volunteers who provide the support and accountability, and professional service providers.
 Volunteers maintain daily contact by phone and weekly in-person meetings.

-The first Circle Member in Canada, where this program was started by the Mennonite Central Committee, was successful in never reoffending for the 15 years prior to his death, despite being told by his psychologist that he had a 100% chance of reoffending.
+The first Circle Member in Canada, where this program was started by the Mennonite Central Committee, was successful in never re-offending for the 15 years prior to his death, despite being told by his psychologist that he had a 100% chance of re-offending.
 Evidenced based research shows that when offenders participate in the Circles, recidivism is reduced by 70%.
 Core values: “No more victims – No Human is Disposable.”

-In March 2010, positive reinforcement for the Circles Program came when Jim secured a $5,000 Grant from the Friends Meeting and Keith Regehr to became Program Manager on a part-time basis.
-In 2011, the John Frederick Steinman and The James Hale Steinman awarded grants of $7,500 each for the program.
-In December, 2011, the United Service Foundation contributed $20,000 followed by $12,000 from the Lancaster County Community Foundation in 2012.
+In March 2010, positive reinforcement for the Circles Program came when Jim secured funds from the Lancaster Friends Meeting and Keith Regehr became Program Manager on a part-time basis.
+In 2011, the John Frederick Steinman, James Hale Steinman and United Service Foundation contributed followed by the Lancaster County Community Foundation in 2012.
 Working closely with Lancaster County Probation and Parole Offices, the first former offender was admitted in October 2011.

 For a brochure describing Circles of Support and Accountability, click here.